top of page

 Things I didn't like:

-• Whilst the RGB Critter 2.0 UI is a massive improvement, some button presses are still a bit tricky.
+• Whilst the RGB Critter 2.0 UI is a massive improvement over the original, some advanced functions can be tricky to use/remember.

-• Noticeable light gradient - results in overexposed light trails at the input end of the tool, but easily fixable with white masking tape.
+• Noticeable light gradient - results in overexposed light trails at the input end of some tools, but easily fixable with white masking tape.

 • USB-C charging would be preferred over micro USB.